plewis/plewis.github.io/phylogenetics/hw-dpp.md

 ---
 [Up to the Phylogenetics main page](/phylogenetics2024/)

-In this homework assignment you will use what you know (from the lecture on April 9) about Dirichlet process priors to compute the probability of each possible clustering of 3 genes.
+In this homework assignment you will use what you know about Dirichlet process priors to compute the probability of each possible clustering of 3 genes.

 Assume that there are 3 genes (A, B, and C), and that a **Dirichlet process prior** governs the clustering of genes according to preferred tree topology.